By

 Who says Valentine’s has to be sickly sweet pastels?
 If you’re not into pink, no problem.
 TK Maxx do some great bold, quirky pieces that won’t break the bank.
 Think brass monkeys, leopard print and brightly coloured tablecloths.

-For alternative quirky homewares, Rockett St George is full of fun additions to your Valentine’s table, like the black and gold love coasters or the heart-shaped disco ball for post-dinner dancing.
+For alternative quirky homewares, Rockett St George is full of fun additions to your Valentine’s table, like the heart-shaped disco ball (£28, Rockett St George) for post-dinner dancing.

 Bold, bright and leopard print is the order of the day with TK Maxx